microsoft/ML-For-Beginners/TimeSeries/2-ARIMA/README.md

 print(results.summary())
 ```

-TODO: Explain these results and show residuals
+A table of results is printed.

 You've built your first model!
 Now we need to find a way to evaluate it.